timisenco2015/CentricMiningWeatherApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project allows users to view 5 days weather forecast for the selected city.
+User get weather data for any city selected by entering city id.
+They also have option to convert temparature to either celsius or frahenheight.
 ## Available Scripts

 In the project directory, you can run: